vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/vsphere-tanzu/Get-WMRegistry.md

 Get-WMRegistry
 ```

-This example retrieves all embedded Harbor Registries in vCenter Server inventory
+This example retrieves all embedded Harbor Registries in vCenter Server inventory.

 ### Example 2